Supernode configuration

 op-supernode is in active development.

-This page tracks the [op-supernode/v0.2.2-rc.8](https://github.com/ethereum-optimism/optimism/releases/tag/op-supernode%2Fv0.2.2-rc.8) release candidate and the flag list may evolve before the stable release.
+This page tracks the [op-supernode/v0.2.2-rc.8](https://github.com/ethereum-optimism/optimism/releases/tag/op-supernode%2Fv0.2.2-rc.8) release candidate and the recommendations may evolve before the stable release.

 For background on what op-supernode is and why it exists, see the [supernode explainer](/op-stack/interop/supernode).